threefoldtecharchive/info_manual3/wiki/faq/faq.md

 First, make sure your wallet has a TFT trustline.
 Second, go on [StellarX Swap section](https://stellarx.com/swap).
 Third, choose TFT and the other token of the swapping pair then swap.
 If you do not see TFT, make sure you have a TFT trustline linked to your wallet.

 ***

+### On my website, users can donate TFT on the Stellar Chain.
+Is there a way for users on my website to easily track the total sum of TFT donated?

+There is a simple way to do this.
+The [Stellar Explorer](https://stellar.expert/explorer/public) has an embeddable widget that you can insert on any website, including WordPress.

+Simply go to the account you’re interested in showing the balance of, look for “Balance History”, select TFT, and finally click the small icon next to the heading to reveal the embed code.
+In your WordPress page editor, in HTML mode, paste the embed code.

+***
 ## TF Connect App, TF Dashboard, GraphQL, Grix Proxy and Polkadot Substrate